back to top

 • Exposure to sunlight during the day boosts your ability to sleep at night.

 A dark room is the best environment for sleeping, as it blocks out light sources.
-Maintaining a room temperature between 65°F and 68°F, limiting intermittent noise, and sticking to roughly the same sleep and wake times each day to get quality rest is suggested.
+Maintaining a room temperature between 65°F and 68°F, limiting intermittent noise, and sticking to roughly the same sleep and wake times each day to get quality rest are suggested.
 While we know less about blue light, its effects are still being researched.